Gitansh4/EDA-Hotel-Booking-Project/README.md

 Out main objective is perform EDA on the given dataset and draw useful conclusions about general trends in hotel bookings and how factors governing hotel bookings interact with each other.

 # Dataset
-We are given a hotel bookings dataset.
+<code> We are given a hotel bookings dataset.
 This dataset contains booking information for a city hotel and a resort hotel.
 It contains the following features.

 - hotel: Name of hotel ( City or Resort)
 - is_canceled: Whether the booking is canceled or not (0 for no canceled and 1 for canceled)